-The story of Aintree racecourse is also the story of the Grand National and it’s inconceivable to imagine the great race being held anywhere else in England.
-But incredibly this looked a distinct possibility in the early post-war years.
+The story of the Aintree racecourse is also the story of the Grand National, and it’s inconceivable to imagine the great race being held anywhere else in England.
+But incredibly, this looked like a distinct possibility in the early post-war years.

 Attendance at the 1975 Grand National was the lowest in living memory.
 That could have something to do with the fact that admission prices had been tripled by Davies.
-The Grand National had reached its lowest point and it looked like the end for the great race.
+The Grand National had reached its lowest point, which looked like the end of the great race.

 In 1975 a campaign was started by Ladbrokes Bookmaker to revive the ailing Grand National race.
 They then took control of managing the Grand National and were determined to keep it going.
 After eight years of management by Ladbrokes, the future of the Grand National and Aintree seemed secure.

 Property developer Davies was unimpressed by the swift changes in fortune and still seemed determined to sell the Aintree course.

 The general public soon realised that more needed to be done to save it, and a huge campaign was launched to rescue the race once and for all.